frankier/skelshop/docs/snakemake.md

-# Workflow orchestration and extraction in a HPC environment using Snakemake
+# Workflow automation and orchestration, on your workstation and in HPC environments using Snakemake

 SkelShop include tools for running extraction pipelines orchestrated using Snakemake.
 These workflows can be run on a single node, however more typically